-Each graduate student supervisor is expected to provide an environment for the student which is conducive to research where the student can expect to expand intellectually.
-Each supervisor should:

-- + Assist the student in planning his/her program, including: - Establishing a program of studies and a realistic timetable for completion of various phases of the program - Guidance on the nature of the research and the standard expected to be reached (at the beginning of the supervisory relationship) - Working with the student to establish the supervisory committee, as soon as possible after the start of the program - Ensuring there are sufficient material and supervisory resources for each graduate student under their supervision - + Assist in ensuring that the student is aware of and able to meet: - The supervisor's expectations of conduct - o Program requirements o Degree regulations - o General regulations of the Department and Faculty of Graduate Studies and Research - + Provide counsel on all aspects of the program; to stay informed of the student's research activities and progress, and be accessible to give advice and constructive criticism. - Maintain regular contact with the student and formally meet at least once per year. - + Consider the graduate student as a "junior colleague" in research. - + Be charged with ensuring that students conduct their research in a manner that is as effective, safe, and as productive as is possible. - + Ensure that students are adequately supervised during a leave of absence by the supervisor by providing an acting supervisory representative (a member of the supervisory committee). - + Arrange for and attend all supervisory committee meetings and the candidates' examinations, ensuring that these are scheduled and held in accordance with The Faculty of Graduate Studies and Research regulations, after consultation and with the full knowledge of the student. - + Review the thesis, both in draft and in final form.
+Ensure that the student receives proper supervision and that the regulations and requirements of the FGSR are met.
+Recommend and keep the FGSR informed of any development in or changes relating to the student's program.
+This includes the appointment of the supervisor and supervisory committee members (where applicable) and changes to that of membership, change of student status, course and program changes, scheduling of examination dates, etc. Supe rvisor raduate student supervisor is expected to provide an environment for the student which is cive to research where the student can expect to expand intellectually.
+Each supervisor should: Assist the student in planning his/her program, including: Establishing a program of studies and a realistic timetable for completion of various phases of the program Guidance on the nature of the research and the standard expected to be reached (at the beginning of the supervisory relationship) Working with the student to establish the supervisory committee, as soon as possible after the start of the program Ensuring there are sufficient material and supervisory resources for each graduate student under their supervision Assist in ensuring that the student is aware of and able to meet: The supervisor's expectations of conduct Program requirements Degree regulations General regulations of the Department and Faculty of Graduate Studies and Research Provide counsel on all aspects of the program; to stay informed of the student's research activities and progress, and be accessible to give advice and constructive criticism.
+Maintain regular contact with the student and formally meet at least once per year.
+Consider the graduate student as a "junior colleague" in research.
+Be charged with ensuring that students conduct their research in a manner that is as effective, safe, and as productive as is possible.
+Ensure that students are adequately supervised during a leave of absence by the supervisor by providing an acting supervisory representative (a member of the supervisory committee).
+Arrange for and attend all supervisory committee meetings and the candidates' examinations, ensuring that these are scheduled and held in accordance with The Faculty of Graduate Studies and Research regulations, after consultation and with the full knowledge of the student.
+Review the thesis, both in draft and in final form.